Stock market today: Big Tech carries Wall Street to another record and winning week

 The jobs report landed on Wall Street amid a maelstrom of profit reports that could have helped move the market on their own.

-Amazon rallied 8.1% after it likewise reported stronger profit and revenue for the latest quarter than expected.
+Amazon rallied 7.9% after it reported stronger profit and revenue for the latest quarter than expected.

-They’re both members of a small group of Big Tech stocks known as the “Magnificent Seven” that have been disproportionately responsible for Wall Street’s run to a record.
+They’re both members of a small group of Big Tech stocks known as the “Magnificent Seven” responsible for the majority of Wall Street’s run to a record.
 Their huge gains have set expectations very high for their growth, which they need to meet to justify the big runs for their stock prices.

-Apple, another member of the Magnificent Seven, slipped 0.1% despite reporting better profit than expected.
+Apple, another member of the Magnificent Seven, slipped 0.5% even though it reported better profit than expected.

 In markets abroad, stocks tumbled 1.5% in Shanghai to cap their worst week in five years.
 Worries about a faltering economic recovery and troubles for the real estate industry have made the market one of the world’s worst recently.